sortidocorps/sprint-velocity/README.md

-# stats-sprint
+# sprint-velocity

-Preview the stats of sprints (Agile)
+Preview the stats and velocity of sprints (Agile)